Neighborhood Improvement Grant Program

-The Neighborhood Grants program is a pilot program provided by the City of Valparaiso Redevelopment Commission (RDC).
-It is intended to give residents an opportunity to have direct input and influence into the improvement of Valparaiso’s neighborhoods.
-The funds provide for small neighborhood-based projects with community-wide benefit.
-The RDC has contributed the $60,000 in funding that have made the Neighborhood Grants possible which will support neighborhood improvement projects of up to $15,000 with additional funds possible for substantial improvement projects.
+The Neighborhood Improvement Grant program is intended to give residents an opportunity to have direct input and influence into the improvement of Valparaiso’s neighborhoods.
+The funds provide for small neighborhood-based projects that offer community-wide benefit.
+The goal is to bring neighborhoods together and to increase partnerships between neighborhoods and the city through positive improvement projects.

 For more information or contact Maggie Clifton, Community Engagement Director at firstname.lastname@example.org or 219-462-1161.